alihaider3/Deciphering-Academic-Success-A-Machine-Learning-Approach-to-Student-Performance-Prediction/README.md

     Example: `Under-7`

 After providing these inputs, the system will use five different machine learning models (Decision Tree, Random Forest, Perceptron, Logistic Regression, and Neural Network) to predict the student's class level (H-High, M-Medium, or L-Low).

-Would you like me to help you try out a specific set of inputs?